zodb/relstorage/relstorage/cache/micro_benchmark_results.rst

 .. note:: In this version, even though there are 651,065 objects for a
           total size of 524,285,508, we're only loading/storing 521,182 of them (because we're only filling the protected space).

+When we stop aging an write and limit simply by byte count, and start flowing items through eden, not just the protected ring, our write time goes back to about 2.6s, while (with some other optimizations) our read time decreases to 1.1s, giving these benchmarks:

+read  average 3.9413027376673804 stddev 0.24814264079261292
+write average 8.434393537667347 stddev 0.155851543062577